tim-harding/tim-harding.github.io/src/blog/annas-archive/index.md

 Mipmapping means storing the image as progressively smaller resolutions and only loading in higher resolutions when zoomed in close enough to see more detail.
 In this case, we render 7 levels of detail, each at half the resolution of the previous, from 50,000×40,000 down to 781×625.

 Tiling means that we break the image into smaller pieces and only load the ones the user is currently zoomed in on.
+Each tile is 1,024×1,024.
+At the smallest mipmap level this is a single tile, and at the largest it comes to 1,960.

+Taken together, mipmapping and tiling greatly reduce the data being sent down on initial load.
+At first we only send down a few tiles for the fully zoomed-out viewport.
+As the user zooms and pans around, we request more tiles based on what's onscreen.

+Since the user will inspect individual ISBNs, using a lossy image format for the biggest mipmap level wasn't an option, so I serve PNGs instead.
+Still, since each ISBN is a boolean value of whether it's present or not, I was able to use single-bit color channels in PNG to serve essentially just compressed 2D bitmaps.
+How well this compresses varies, with the sparsest tiles taking just 220 bytes and most fitting under 5 kilobytes, which isn't bad for relatively high-entropy data.